N4MI73/n4mi-dx-monitor/README.md

   callsign or DXCC entity -- HamAlert has no API for creating triggers automatically, so this does the recipe-splitting math (avoiding HamAlert's spot-volume limits) and you paste the result into hamalert.org yourself.
+- **Beam heading:** great-circle bearing and distance from the operator's station to any watched callsign, computed via `pyhamtools` against Club Log/country-files.com reference data.
+Shown on the Watched page and as a quick side-panel lookup for any callsign currently appearing in the live spot feed.
+- **Virtual device preview:** an in-browser, 800x480 rendering of the actual device screens (Overview/Watched/Needed/Config, with the real tab navigation), fed by the same JSON the firmware will eventually consume -- lets screen layout and data flow get tested and iterated on well before any hardware is involved.
 - All curation (deciding what to watch, entity sourcing/ranking, building triggers) happens through a LAN-only web UI -- the device itself is a thin display/poll client, not where you manage configuration. **This web UI is turning out to be